WT000/Bank-Simulator/README.md

 mvn cargo:run
 ```

 After doing one of these, navigate to http://localhost:8080/web/ for credits and a gateway to the running app!
-I recommend using a browser which supports JavaScript.
+I recommend using a modern browser which supports JavaScript.

 # DOCUMENTATION